$100,000 Hearst Health Prize for Excellence in Population Health

 - A community stakeholder collaborative model that decreased visits to the ER for homeless populations

-The competition is open to individuals, groups of individuals, organizations, or institutions, but none of the following are eligible to submit an entry: Jefferson College of Population Health; Hearst; their respective affiliates; the employees of any of the foregoing; Hearst Health Prize Judges; any person who has served as a judge for the competition in the previous competition year; the family members of any of the foregoing; or any entity in which any of the foregoing has a financial relationship.
+The competition was open to legal residents (either individuals or groups of individuals) of, and organizations or institutions domiciled and conducting operations in, the 50 United States and the District of Columbia, who have reached the age of majority in their state or district of residence at time of entry.
+Void where prohibited by law.
+None of the following were eligible to submit an entry to the Hearst Health Prize: Jefferson College of Population Health at Thomas Jefferson University, the Jefferson enterprise and affiliates; Hearst; their respective affiliates; the employees of any of the foregoing; Judges; any person who has served as a Judge for the competition in the previous competition year; the family members of any of the foregoing; or any entity in which any of the foregoing has a financial relationship.
+Employees of Jefferson College of Population Health at Thomas Jefferson University, the Jefferson enterprise and affiliates; Hearst, their respective parents, affiliates and subsidiaries; and the Judges (and members of their immediate family and/or those living in the same household of each such employee or Judge) were not eligible.

-The population health program, project or initiative submitted for consideration must be active or recently completed (not proposed or in the planning phase) and include outcomes or preliminary findings.
+The population health program, project or initiative submitted for consideration must be currently active (not proposed or in the planning phase) and include outcomes or preliminary findings for at least one year.
+Submissions were not accepted from individuals or entities that have already won any recognition that includes a financial reward.
 The Hearst Health Prize is not a grant program.

-Applications will be vetted and scored by faculty at the Jefferson College of Population Health.
-Up to 10 of the top scoring submissions will be reviewed by a distinguished Panel of Judges comprised of noteworthy and respected leaders in health care.
-Review of the submissions will be conducted using the structured evaluation criteria outlined below.
+Applications were vetted and scored by faculty at the Jefferson College of Population Health.
+Up to 15 of the top scoring submissions will be referred for review by a distinguished Panel of Judges comprised of noteworthy and respected leaders in health care.
+Review of the submissions were conducted using the structured evaluation criteria outlined below.
 Incomplete applications will not be considered.

-The Hearst Health Prize competition is not a grant program to support a prospective initiative; only submissions that describe an implemented project with outcomes will be considered.
+The Hearst Health Prize competition is not a grant program to support a prospective initiative; only submissions that describe an implemented project with outcomes were considered.
+Applicants will not be provided with feedback regarding their submission or the reviewers' scores and comments.

-The judges will consider the following criteria when evaluating submissions.
+For the 2020 Hearst Health Prize, the judges considered the following criteria when evaluating submissions.
 The percentage of weight each criterion carries toward the overall score is indicated in parentheses:

 - Population health impact or outcome, demonstrated by measurable improvement (30%) – improvement in health outcomes or health behaviors for the target population that is measurable with quantitative and/or qualitative data that show a change, impact or result.
 The data should capture or illustrate measurable improvement or change in health of the defined population as a result of the intervention; could also include changes in: policy; individual behavior, knowledge or attitudes; institutional practices or processes; and reduction or elimination of barriers to care

-- Use of evidence-based interventions and best practices to improve the quality of care provided (25%) – particularly through the use of clinical decision support or care guidance (i.e., the project, initiative, tool or intervention is based on or encourages adoption of best practices based on available evidence and is available to team members within their regular processes)
+- Use of evidence-based interventions and best practices to improve the quality of care or services provided (20%) – particularly through the use of clinical decision support or care guidance (i.e., the project, initiative, tool or intervention is based on or encourages adoption of best practices based on available evidence and is available to team members within their regular processes)

 - Scalability and sustainability (15%) – indicators or measures that document the ability of the model/program/tool to be adapted or “scaled up” for use by a larger group or population or by similar populations in other geographic settings or communities, and demonstrate its financial viability independent of grant funding or external financial support